Alliance-RDM-GDR/PRES_Res_DPServices/README.md

 Digital Preservation Services is responsible for developing strategies and enacting activities that contribute to the long-term access and reuse of datasets.
 The service is also responsible for determining long-term retention of datasets through the application of appraisal and reappraisal strategies and deaccession workflows.
 Digital Preservation Services is responsible for identifying gaps and areas of improvement in an effort to develop more robust and efficient activities to ensure long-term access and reuse of the data.

-Visit the file format page - in development for a information about the service's file format work and strategy.
+Visit the file format page (under development) for a information about the service's file format work and strategy.

 ## Resources for Researchers
 - Forthcoming guides/checklist